ponimatkin/ssl-vos/README.md

 ```

 Please refer to [ARFlow](https://github.com/lliuz/ARFlow) and [RAFT](https://github.com/princeton-vl/RAFT) repositories
-in order to prepare your environment.
+in order to prepare rest of your environment.

 ## Running the pipeline
 Our approach requires three steps to run produce segmentations.
 At first, extract DINO features and optical flows by via